nbro/andz/README.md

         pip3.5 install -e .

-3. Once you finish developing, you need to commit your changes and then do a pull request.
+3. Once you finish developing, you need to

+    1. commit your changes to your local repository,

+    2. push your local changes (as per the last commit) to your remote (forked) repository, and then

+    3. _do a pull request_

     If you don't know what this means, check online, because these things are very useful for any serious programmer who considers itself to know Git and Github.
+You can do all of these steps without writing any command on the terminal...

+    Before that though, you should write tests to test what you've done.
+I would like that every algorithm and data structure is tested (which is not the case right now), in order to reduce the number of bugs as much as possible.
+Read the next section to know more about testing.

+    Furthermore, before commiting your changes, I recommended you to run the script [`./run.sh`](./run.sh), which is responsible for doing the following tasks:

+    1. Format all the source code using the tool `autopep8`

+    2. Create a virtual environment to test the module

+    3. Run the tests in the virtual environment

+    4. Create the new documentation

+    5. Clean up "junk" files

 ## Tests